 The railway originally approached along the foreshore, initially actually out on the beach on a raised embankment until the mud beach north of the embankment was infilled.
 Land to the south was also progressively recovered.
 The goods station actually bordered the beach.
 Due to this requirement to recover land for building the railway the station was originally small.

 After the 1863 merger with the Scottish Central Railway an improved station was opened in 1864.
-This was Italianate in style with roman arches.
+This fine building was Italianate in style with roman arches.

 After closure the station was demolished.
 Road re-alignment took place, largely due to the new Tay Road Bridge.
 The far west ends of the disused platforms survived for a few years.
 The goods yard survived considerably longer.
 The site has been redeveloped with new roads, a car park and several buildings.

 Dundee Ward Road